-These guidelines provide contractors with the information necessary to comply with the Queensland Government Building and Construction Training Policy (Training Policy).
+These guidelines provide Queensland Government agencies, government owned corporations (GOCs), contractors and Aboriginal and Torres Strait Islander Councils and authorities with the information necessary to comply with the requirements for Indigenous projects under the Queensland Government Building and Construction Training Policy (Training Policy).
 The guidelines include an overview of the main requirements and processes to be followed under the Training Policy.